spatialos/online-services/docs/content/configuration-examples/deployment-pool/usage.md

 ## Configuration

 The Deployment pool requires information about the deployments it is going to start.
 These are passed as flags to the Deployment pool when it starts up.
-The full list of configuration parameters are as follows:
+The full list of configuration parameters is as follows:

 | Parameter           |            | Purpose |
 |---------------------|------------|---------|